-Experienced and effective counselors, Serena Castellano and Rebecca Skipper each work with an average of 30 students, which allows them to develop strong relationships and a deep understanding of each student’s abilities and strengths.
+Experienced and effective counselors, Rebecca Skipper and Alexa Ray each work with an average of 30 students, which allows them to develop strong relationships and a deep understanding of each student’s abilities and strengths.

 College Counseling Journey Highlights